UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 Tasks:
 - From the lego dataframe, make groups from the theme_name columns.
-- Find the max and min values for the `num_parts` column only.
+- Find the max and min values for the `num_parts` column only using .agg().
 - Stack the max and min values using `.stack()`.
 - Name the new dataframe `stacked_lego`.

 <codeblock id="03_16">
+- Are you using the verb `.groupby()` witht the correct column named `theme_name`?
+- Are you using arg where you can designate different statistics to different columns to obtain only the `num_parts` column?
+- Are you remembering to `.stack()`?

 </codeblock>